tarikcoskun/unicorns-software/README.md

-> ⚠️ This project is still in development, there are many bugs and many incomplete things
+> ⚠️ This project is still under development, there are many bugs and many incomplete stuff

 ### Unicorn's Software

-This is a toolkit for the game [Will You Snail?](https://store.steampowered.com/app/1115050/Will_You_Snail) Including a save editor, a theme creator and more to come!
+This is an advanced save editor for the game [Will You Snail?](https://store.steampowered.com/app/1115050/Will_You_Snail)

 ### To-do

-- [ ] Make a theme creator
-- [ ] Saving
+- [ ] Generating save files
-- [ ] Add an option to unlock all skill points, exploration points and dialogs
+- [ ] Add an option to unlock all skill points, secrets and dialogs
 - [x] Let users upload save files
 - [x] Parse save files into an easy-to-read format
-- [x] Add sound effects
 - [x] Add every level of the game
-- [x] Re-create the level selector of the game

 ### Contributing